 Returned to Sender: A piece will receive a Returned to Sender scan if delivery was attempted, but failed due to barcode, ID tag area, or address errors.

 Each mail piece will be counted once in each bucket for which it receives a scan.
 For example, if a letter has these tracking events:

 Then it will be counted once in the "Sent", "In Mailstream", and "Processed for Delivery" buckets.

-NOTE: Certified and Registered letters and Overnight checks are excluded from this dashboard because they are tracked via their own external tracking numbers.
+NOTE: Certified and Registered letters are excluded from this dashboard because they are tracked via their own external tracking numbers.

 On your Mail Analytics Dashboard, you can slice-and-dice your data by various other aspects of your mailings, including: product type, recipient ZIP code, template used, and more.
 You can use these filters to compare deliverability between your different campaigns, recipients, and more.